 2. The variable expenses

-And for the past year’s monthly updates, I have been using the amortised fixed expenses calculated on 12th July 2015 as a simple way to calculate our total expenses for the month.
-Besides simplicity, this method has also helped to minimize the volatility across months.
+And for the past year’s monthly updates, I have been using the amortised fixed expenses calculated on 8th July 2016 as a simple way to calculate our total expenses for the month.
+Besides simplicity, this method has also helped to minimise the volatility across months.

 However, this also meant that the updates aren’t as accurate as they should be.
-Therefore, to ensure that these updates are as relevant and precise as possible and to also ably track the subtle changes of how we spend our hard-earned moolah, I have decided that a yearly update in the middle of the year to the fixed expenses portion was necessary.
+Therefore, to ensure that these updates are as relevant and precise as possible, I have decided that a yearly update in the middle of the year to the fixed expenses portion was necessary.

 The updates are detailed below.